oxidecomputer/dropshot/openapi-manager/README.md

 > If you use the [`cargo xtask`](https://github.com/matklad/cargo-xtask) framework, you may choose to put the integration point within the xtask binary.
 However, at Oxide we've generally seen quicker compile times putting the integration point into a separate binary, and setting up a minimal xtask that just runs this binary.
 >
 > Your chosen alias is passed into the OpenAPI manager, and it will be displayed as part of user guidance.
 In the examples below, we'll use `cargo openapi`, as set up by the alias.

+In addition, if you have versioned APIs (see below):

+* The OpenAPI manager must be run within a Git repository.
+* You must also ensure that `git` is available on the command line, or that the `GIT` environment variable is set to the location of the Git binary.

 #### API crates